Chacha-A-Chacha/News_API/README.md

-# Flask News App
+# News_API
-A web application is built using Python framework (Flask) and NEWS API.
-The app displays information about news articles from popular sources, top headlines around the world, provides new categories and the various sources available.
+The News API project involves designing and building an application programming interface (API) that can retrieve news articles and related information from various sources and deliver them to users through a standardized interface

 ![](/Flask-News-App/blob/master/app/static/assets/img/screenshot.PNG)